tttngan/Google-Data-Analytics-Professional-Certificate/README.md

 7. Data Analysis with R Programming
 8. Google Data Analytics Capstone: Complete a Case Study

-This is my study notes. (since Aug 01, 2021)
+These are my study notes. (since Aug 01, 2021)